cvb-lingat/LBYARCH_MP2/README.md

 Section: S11A

+## (IMPORTANT) How to Run

+* Make sure that data.txt, DAXPY_ASM.asm, and MP2_Main.c are in the same folder
+* Do the normal Compile Assemble and Run for interfacing x86-64 and C

+Note: Inputs must be placed in data.txt in the following format:

+size of vectors

+A

+elements of vector X

+elements of vector Y

 ## Comparative Execution Time and Short Analysis of Performance of Kernels

 Average Run Time of Assembly and C with a 2^20 Input: